dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/disconnected-entities/self-tracking-entities/index.md

 To get started, visit the [Self-Tracking Entities Walkthrough](walkthrough.md) page.

-## Considerations When Working with Self-Tracking Entities
+## Functional Considerations When Working with Self-Tracking Entities
 > [!IMPORTANT]
 > We no longer recommend using the self-tracking-entities template.
 It will only continue to be available to support existing applications.
 If your application requires working with disconnected graphs of entities, consider other alternatives such as [Trackable Entities](http://trackableentities.github.io/), which is a technology similar to Self-Tracking-Entities that is more actively developed by the community, or writing custom code using the low-level change tracking APIs.